DrainerHUB/MinecraftDLCs/README.md

 ##### Exelon
 * Exelon is one of the best autoclickers out there.
 It also comes with a memory scanner.
 ##### Orange Clicker🍊
 * Orange Clicker is a new clicker made by C.M.M.
-The clicker is not specifically made for Minecraft which means that it can be used for other games as wel, featuring a revolutionising customization system(there is also a paid version called Orange Clicker+ which costs a mere dollar).
+The clicker is not specifically made for Minecraft which means that it can be used for other games as well, featuring a revolutionising customization system(there is also a paid version called Orange Clicker+ which costs a mere dollar).
 ##### PPClicker
 * PPClicker is an insanely popular autoclicker.
 They also offer per-user build on their discord server - https://discord.gg/ppclicker.
 ##### Prism